oracle/python-oracledb/doc/src/user_guide/extending.rst

 =======================

-Subclassing enables applications to change python-oracledb, for example by extending connection and statement execution behvior.
+Subclassing enables applications to change python-oracledb, for example by extending connection and statement execution behavior.
 This can be used to alter, or log, connection and execution parameters, or to further change python-oracledb functionality.